 Phase 2 of the review was completed in Fall 2013.
 Council endorsed the recommendations in the report, and approved the OPA and the Brampton Parkland Dedication By-law, 2013.
 The new by-law has been in effect as of October 23, 2013.

-Per the 2013 By-law, staff commissioned a land valuation appraisal exercise to update the City-wide land values that will be used in the calculation of CIL payable for those applications that are processed under S 51.1 or 53 of the Planning Act.
-See Section 7 a) and b) of the by-law.
-The new values for 2014 can be found here
+Per the 2013 By-law, staff commissioned a land valuation appraisal exercise to update the land values that will be used in the calculation of CIL for those applications that are processed under Sections 51.1 or 53 of the Planning Act.
+The values for 2014 can be found here

-Any questions pertaining to the by-law or its administration can be directed to the Parks Planning and Development Section in the Planning & Infrastructure Services Department at (905) 874-3954.
+Any questions pertaining to the by-law or its administration can be directed to the Parks and Facility Planning Section in the Planning & Infrastructure Services Department at (905) 874-3954.
 Questions pertaining to cash-in-lieu of parkland (CIL) calculations can be directed to the Realty Services Section in the Public Services Department at (905) 874-2131.